Video about Fiscal Service

 We collected $7.44 billion in delinquent debt; over $7.2 billion was collected through the Treasury Offset Program and $242.5 million through cross-servicing.

 Do Not Pay

 We provided competitively priced information technology and administrative services(financial) management, human resource, travel, and procurement) to 87 federal agencies as part of the Treasury Franchise Fund.

 We accounted for and reported the $22.7 trillion public debt.
 We provided forecasting and reporting through the Daily Treasury Statement and additional budgetary results through the Monthly Treasury Statement.
 We released the Annual Financial Report, which of the federal government using accrual basis of accounting, managed a daily cash flow of $209.9 billion..

-Kimberly (Kim) A. McCoy was appointed the Commissioner of the U.S. Department of the Treasury’s Bureau of the Fiscal Service (Fiscal Service) on May 2, 2018.
-Ms. McCoy provides leadership, policy direction, and guidance for Fiscal Service’s efforts to transform financial management and the delivery of shared services in the federal government and oversees bureau operations.
+Timothy (Tim) E. Gribben was appointed commissioner of the U.S. Department of the Treasury’s Bureau of the Fiscal Service (Fiscal Service) on May 13, 2019.
+Mr. Gribben provides leadership, policy direction, and guidance for Fiscal Service’s efforts to transform financial management and the delivery of shared services in the federal government and oversees bureau operations.